 Senior Vice President and Chief Medical Officer, Integrated Care Group

-Dr. Terry Ketchersid has clinical oversight over Fresenius Medical Care North America’s Integrated Care Group, leading value-based care initiatives and ESCO programs.
+Dr. Terry Ketchersid has clinical oversight over Fresenius Medical Care North America’s Integrated Care Group, leading value-based care initiatives.
 He received his BA in chemistry from Austin College, his executive MBA from Duke University’s Fuqua School of Business and his MD degree from the University of Texas Southwestern Medical School.